Tetsuya3850/CS-Terminology/README.md

 ### SSL/TLS/HTTPS
 SSL (Secure Sockets Layer) is the standard encryption technology for keeping an internet connection secure and safeguarding any sensitive data that is being sent between two systems, preventing criminals from reading and modifying any information.
 TLS (Transport Layer Security) is an updated, more secure successor version of SSL.
 HTTPS (Hyper Text Transfer Protocol Secure) appears in the URL when a website is secured by an SSL certificate.

+### Serialization
+The process whereby an object or data structure is translated into a format suitable for transferral over a network, or storage (e.g. in an array buffer or file format).

 ## System Design

 ### Horizontal/Vertical Scaling